SeverinAlexB/ln-verifymessagejs/README.md

 # ln-verifymessagejs

 A simple library to derive Lightning Network node public keys from signed messages.
+No need for a running Lightning Network node.
+Everything is done in js.

 ## Install